|Bill Irwin | Craig Schwartz

 One of the questions Irwin poses in his performance is whether clown work appropriately compliments Beckett's writing.
 We certainly know how Irwin feels about the matter, and by the end of the performance, the audience can't help but agree.

-I would have liked a bit more variation in Irwin's deliverance of Beckett's work.
+I would have appreciated more variation in Irwin's deliverance of Beckett's work.
 Though Irwin presented several characters, they sounded very similar, almost Gollum-esque.
 Irwin speaks about how he perceives Beckett's writings to be the voice inside one's head, or our collective inner voice.
-Perhaps that was his way of illustrating that we all have the same inner voice, or at least they're very similar.
+Perhaps that was his way of illustrating that we all have the same inner voice.
 Still, almost selfishly, I would have loved to hear Beckett's words via Irwin's instrument dressed up in different timbres.

 But what can one expect from an audience attending a performance/discussion about Samuel Beckett?
 For the audience to be as gifted in humility as Bill Irwin?